From Lima to Lake Titicaca, these are the best hotels in Peru. Experience a unique part of South American with world-class luxury.

 The whole hotel looks a bit like a little Inca village, only slightly more luxurious.
 There is a wonderful spa, with a stunning pool (no small feat at above 3,000 meters) where you can wash away all those tiny sores after exploring the rich history of the valley all day.
 The whole property is quite enchanting, but also a bit rustic.
 So do not expect modern interior design, but rather authentic Peruvian style.

 So this was my list of the best luxury hotels in Peru.
 Which hotel is your favorite?
-Have you stayed at one of them and like to share your experiences?
+Have you stayed at one of these unique places in Peru and like to share your experiences?
 Tell me what you think in the comments below or pin it for later!

 Disclaimer: I had no association with the hotels features in this article whatsoever when writing this review.
 My opinions are my own, and so was the money that paid for my stays.
 The affiliate links in this article are genuine recommendations.
 I always book through booking.com myself.